 It was the third “retro” park finished after Camden Yards and Jacob’s Field.
 Like Camden, it too used a red brick motif that fit perfectly into the surrounding neighborhood.
 It was also the first ballpark to feature an in-house brewery, and is the birthplace of the Blue Moon brand of beer, one of the top selling “craft-style” beers in America.

 No other ballpark did a better job revitalizing a downtrodden neighborhood.
-Denver’s Lower Downtown (LoDo), the city’s oldest neighborhood, had been neglected over the years and turned into a bid of a skid row filled with red brick warehouses and absence of anything to draw people other than the El Chapultepec jazz club.
+Denver’s Lower Downtown (LoDo), the city’s oldest neighborhood, had been neglected over the years and turned into a bid of a skid row filled with red brick warehouses and absence of anything to draw people other than the now-closed El Chapultepec jazz club.
 Today, it’s a thriving neighborhood with galleries, brewpubs and restaurants making it one of the best pre and post-game scenes in all of sport.

 Denver is not a place you get to accidentally.
 It and Seattle are the most isolated cities on the MLB landscape, so if you’re touring ballparks, this is one that you’ve come to by air or by a fairly long drive.
 So stay a few days.
 Enjoy the mountain air and one of the nation’s best beer scenes.
 And catch a game or two at a fine park.